Sookeyy-12/CN-Lab-5thSem/README.md

 ## Lab 5 | 27-08-2024

 1. `Prog1\` Write a program in TCP to establish a connection between a client and a server.
 Display appropriate messages to confirm the connection establishment or error scenario.
+2. `Prog2\` Write a program in TCP to pass a string “Welcome to KIIT” from client to server.
+Display the string in server side.
+Further, determine the number of vowels in the string and send the same to the client.
+The client will display the number of vowels present.
+3. `Prog3\`

+2or3
+4or5